-How operators can quickly revive and post profits in Q4 after consecutive quarterly losses?
+How operators can quickly revive and post profits in the next quarter after consecutive quarterly losses?

 How operators can break into a market/ market segment that appears saturated?

 How a new entrant (MNO/ MVNO) can quickly transform its mobile wealth into revenues/ profits?